katherinekolman/eco-sim/README.md

-# genetic-simulation
+# eco-sim
 This project is based on Daniel Shiffman's [Evolutionary Steering Behavior](https://www.youtube.com/watch?v=flxOkx0yLrY).
-For this project, I'm using [Processing](https://processing.org/) and the [p5.js](https://p5js.org/) library for easy viewing in the browser.
+For this project, I'm using [Processing](https://processing.org/) and the [p5.js](https://p5js.org/) library.

-The simulation can be found [here](https://katherinekolman.github.io/genetic-simulation/) (warning: very early in development, so it's not going to look the prettiest).
+The simulation can be found [here](https://katherinekolman.github.io/genetic-simulation/).

 ## What is this?